✨ September Sale! ✨

 THIS IS CONFUSING, I know.
 But after days of contemplation and hours of graphic design, this is the best way I know to show what’s going on.
 Let me explain:

-A few days ago I posted “four perfect ETF portfolios” using Vanguard ETFs as an example.
+In the past I’ve posted “perfect” portfolios using Vanguard ETFs as an example.
 Approximately one million people commented something like “Can you tell me the ticker symbols for Fidelity?”
 My answer was: Fidelity doesn’t offer index fund ETFs.
 But, EVERY ETF trades free on Fidelity (and every major US brokerage) so it doesn’t matter which brand of ETF you use.

 That’s great, except you may have also heard that you should always match the fund you’re buying to your brokerage or you’ll pay a transactional fee for buying a competitor’s fund.
 That’s true, but for whatever reason it only applies to MUTUAL FUNDS.
 Examples of mutual fund index funds are VTSAX, SWTSX, and FSKAX).
-That’s what the third slide shows.
 If you buy one of those funds from a competitor you get hit with a transactional fee.

 But if you’re buying ETFs (like VTI, SCHB, or ITOT) those trade with no transactional fee on ANY brokerage.